Property (T) for Banach algebras

 In this section, we continue to focus our attention to the class of $L^p$-spaces on $\sigma$-finite measure spaces, where $1\leq p<\infty$.
 Due to Theorem \ref{thm:(T_E)_for_G_iff_for_FstarE(G)}, $G$ has property $(\mathrm{T}_{L^p})$ if and only if $F^*_{L^p}(G)$ has property $(\mathrm{T}_{L^p})$.
-For $p=2$, we recover the result of Bekka and Ng in \cite[Thm.
-1]{BekkaNg2018PropertyTCstar} that $G$ has property $(\rm T)$ if and only if the universal group $C^*$-algebra $C^*(G)$ of $G$ has property $(\rm T)$.
+For $p=2$, we recover the result of Bekka and Ng in Theorem 1 in \cite{BekkaNg2018PropertyTCstar} that $G$ has property $(\rm T)$ if and only if the universal group $C^*$-algebra $C^*(G)$ of $G$ has property $(\rm T)$.
 After establishing their result, Bekka and Ng ask if $C^*(G)$ can be replaced by the reduced group $C^*$-algebra $C^*_r(G)$ of $G$.
 In this section, we ask the same question but in the more general setting of actions on $L^p$-spaces.
 Here, the role of the reduced group $C^*$-algebra is played by $F^*_{\lambda_p}(G)$.
 Thus, we ask if (or when) property $(\mathrm{T}_{L^p})$ for the group is captured by $F^*_{\lambda_p}(G)$.
 We shall see that this is the case when $G$ is a discrete group (see Theorem \ref{TLp_for_IN_gps}).
-This result generalizes that of Bekka and Ng.
-Our proof relies on a generalisation of Fell's absorption principle to isometric representations on $L^p$-spaces, which may be of independent interest.
+This result generalizes that of Bekka and Ng in the case of discrete groups.
+Our proof relies on a generalisation of Fell's absorption principle to isometric representations on $L^p$-spaces.
 Further, when $G$ is discrete, we show that weak property $(\mathrm{T}_{SL^p})$ for $F^*_{\lambda_p}(G)$ implies property $(\mathrm{T}_{L^p})$ for the group (see Theorem \ref{thm:TLp_for_discrete_gps}), where $SL^p$ is the class of closed subspaces of $L^p$-spaces on $\sigma$-finite measure spaces.\\

 Let $(\pi,L^p(\Omega,\nu))$ be an isometric $L^p$-representation of the locally compact group $G$.
 We denote by $\id$ the trivial representation of $G$ on $L^p(\Omega,\nu)$ and by $\lambda_p$ the left-regular representation of $G$ on $L^p(G)$.
 Consider the $L^p$-space